mcjazzyfunky/archived-php-prelude/README.md

 // Result: [111, 222, ...]
 ```

-Fetching an array of numeric arrays
+Fetching an array of numeric arrays:
 ```php
 $database
     ->query('select id, firstName, lastName from user where country=?')